 Shocking Vision of Dying a Past Life

 I died at Gettysburg in 1863 recounts how I saw a vision of myself as a young officer dying in battle.
 Perhaps you’ve experienced something similar.

 I’m an Avid History Buff

 First off, besides being a Psychic-Medium and Hypnotherapist, I’m an avid history buff.
 I enjoy watching historical movies.
 However, when the vision occurred, I’d never before seen a film about the Civil War Battle at Gettysburg, Pennsylvania.

 Significantly, I seemed to be feeling a great urgency mixed with anxiety about a battle ready to commence.
-Next, I saw myself galloping up and down a long line of foot soldiers and yelling orders.
+Eventually, I saw myself galloping up and down a long line of foot soldiers and yelling orders.
 Without a doubt, the scene was sheer chaos and men began shouting as the regiment began to advance.

 Finally, my next impression was after the line of soldiers began to move forward.
 It seems there occurred some loud explosions near me and then nothing.
 As quickly as this mini-movie came into my head, it was gone.

 What Skeptics Say about Past Life Recall